IsaacMPohl/AboutMe/README.md

 *It's all about persistence and work ethic*

-*Fill you life with happness not addention"
+*Fill you life with happness not addention*

 ## Favortie Quotes